johnnyy5929/sep10-freedom-project/blog/entry06.md

 ##### 5/1/24

 ## Content
 Making Mvp was a challenge, when I started I was lost, I didn't know where to start.
-I had a layout of my wireframe which I used to give me a idea of how to make my mvp.
+I had a layout of my wireframe which I used to give me an idea of how to make my mvp.

 ## Plan
-### Time line
+### Timeline

 4/15-Make a navbar/start making images